myousefnezhad/easyx/README.md

-# easyX: a simple Python library for saving complex data structure
+# easyX: a simple Python library for saving complex data structure based on HDF5

 This library enables you to save a Python dictionary with a complex structure to a single file.
 We have tested this library to save files in size 150 GB — i.e., you need a computer with 155 GB memory.